 Optimisation and creation of new products

-Studying the two-year Master’s programme Electro-Mechanical Systems Design, you gain knowledge within the areas of mechatronic system design, information technology, control theory, and modelling and analysis of electro-mechanical systems.
+Studying the two-year Master’s programme in Mechanical Engineering with specialisation in Electro-Mechanical System Design, you gain knowledge within the areas of mechatronic system design, information technology, control theory, and modelling and analysis of electro-mechanical systems.
 This enables you to take part in interdisciplinary technical development and research projects.

 You learn to optimise constructions and to create new products and systems.